ttvaroh/auto-auth/README.md

 Paste the secret when prompted (or pass it: `python3 install.py --set-secret YOUR_SECRET`).

 ### 2. Connect Chrome to the native host
+get the extension id from the chrome extension in `chrome://extensions` and run the following:

 ```bash
 chmod +x install.sh